 The Rich Cream

 I used the Rich cream almost every night from January, sometimes in the mornings too.
 The 15ml lasted me about 2 months.
 When you screw it open, you’ll see that the vacuum packaging does have about 2-3 uses left.
-The pump was also a little bit inconsistent, I couldn’t count on 2 pumps would be enough.
-I mean, I’ve had cheaper products with vacuum pumps perform with much more consistency than this.
+The pump was also a little bit inconsistent, I couldn’t count on 2 pumps being enough always.
+I’ve had cheaper products with vacuum pumps perform with much more consistency than this.

 Weirdly enough, despite this being a rich cream and perfect for winter, I didn’t find it hydrating enough for my skin.
 It was more of the classic heavy cream sitting on top not sinking in much.
 I found my skin wanting more water-based moisture, which this one alone failed to provide.
 Although it felt heavy, it didn’t cause me more breakouts than usual.
 However, I’ve read reviews where the Rich cream, in particular, has caused breakouts (with the older formula).